chrplr/PCBS/docs/testing-tour.rst

   which python

-This should print the location of the python interpreter,  ``/home/macron/anaconda3/bin/python``
+This should print the location of the python interpreter,  e.g. something like  ``/home/macron/anaconda3/python``

 If no message is displayed, the PATH environment variable --- which lists the directories where programs can be found --- is messed up, most probably due not following closely the installation instructions (for Windows users, check the Anaconda and Git for Windows instructions)